 Your WordPress database contains everything you have written, comments and links you have on your blog.
 If your database gets erased or corrupted, you stand to lose everything on your WordPress site.
 That’s why it is highly recommended to frequently backing up your WordPress site so that you restore things back to normal.

 Regularly backing up your WordPress site may save you from more than one inevitable occurrences like update problems, intrusion, attacks and hacks.
 But if you do this manually, it can take time and can be tedious work.
 So automatically backing up your site seems to be a good idea and automatic scheduled backups seems to be a better idea.

 The good news is that various WordPress plugins already exist to take automatic scheduled backups of your WordPress site.
 And if you’re looking for the best one, then WordPress Backup to Dropbox (WPB2D)is what you are looking for.

 What is Dropbox?

 Dropbox is a free and secure cloud storage that allows you to store and access your data from computers, phones, and tablets.
-Dropbox is a great backup solution for your WordPress site.
-And of course, its WordPress plugin (WordPress Backup to Dropbox) make the task easy.
+Dropbox is a great backup solution for your WordPress site too.
+And of course, its WordPress plugin (WordPress Backup to Dropbox) make the task more easy for you.

 Bonus Tip: Invite your friends to join Dropbox, and for each one who installs Dropbox they give you both 500 MB of bonus space.